 - Clear away flammable vegetation within 10 feet of woodpiles.

 - Dispose of accumulated trimmings before fire season.
-Bring them to Valley View Transfer Station for FREE on the first Saturday in May!

 - Talk to your neighbors and create a larger defensible space together.